tupl-tufts/rdl/README.md

 def m(x,y) ... end
 ```

-This indicates that `m` is that method that returns a `String` if given two `Fixnum` arguments.
-Again this contract is enforced at run-time: When `m` is called, RDL checks that `m` is given exactly two arguments and both are `Fixnums`, and that `m` returns an instance of `String`.
-RDL supports many more complex type annotations; see below for a complete discussion and examples.
-We should emphasize here that RDL types are enforced as contracts at method entry and exit.
-There is no static checking that the method body conforms to the types.
+This indicates that `m` returns a `String` if given two `Fixnum` arguments.
+When written as above, RDL enforces this type as a *contract* checked at run time: When `m` is called, RDL checks that `m` is given exactly two arguments and both are `Fixnums`, and that `m` returns an instance of `String`.

-The beta version of RDL also has an experimental mode in which method bodies can be *statically type checked* against their signatures.
-(This feature is only in the beta version of the RDL gem.)
+RDL can also *statically type check* method bodies against their signatures.
 For example:

 ```ruby
 file.rb: